-- 11. a) A special examination may be arranged if - i) a student presents a legitimate reason, acceptable to the Dean of Faculty, for not having taken a final examination on the scheduled date, or ii) a student has failed a course in exceptional circumstances which the instructor and Chairman (or Dean, as appropriate) are satisfied justify a special examination being given, or iii) the Committee on Academic Standing has made a judgment that a special examination be given.
+a) A special examination may be arranged if

+a student presents a legitimate reason, acceptable to the Dean of Faculty, for not having taken a final examination on the scheduled date, or a student has failed a course in exceptional circumstances which the instructor and Chairman (or Dean, as appropriate) are satisfied justify a special examination being given, or the Committee on Academic Appeals has made a judgment that a special examination be given.

 b) The standard grading system (see sec.
-5, page 17) will be followed.
+5) will be followed.